fmadore/IWAC-overview/Refactoring roadmap.md

   - ✅ Improved message removal/addition approach for consistency
   - ✅ Added proper z-index handling for status messages
   - ✅ Standardized class names for loading/error/no-data states
-- [ ] Add prefixing for utility classes to avoid conflicts (e.g., `.iwac-flex` instead of `.flex`)
+- ✅ Add prefixing for utility classes to avoid conflicts (e.g., `.iwac-flex` instead of `.flex`)
-- [ ] Create a strategy to handle existing CSS that depends on the old files
+- ✅ Create a strategy to handle existing CSS that depends on the old files
-- [ ] Gradually phase out `theme.css` and `app.css` as components are updated
+- ✅ Phase out `theme.css` and `app.css` as components are updated

-### Phase 4: Finalization (Planned)
+### ✅ Phase 4: Finalization (Completed)
-- [ ] Remove deprecated CSS files after all components have been transitioned
+- ✅ Remove deprecated CSS files after all components have been transitioned
-- [ ] Update the build process to only include the new CSS architecture
+- ✅ Update the build process to only include the new CSS architecture
-- [ ] Finalize documentation with real-world examples from the codebase
+- ✅ Finalize documentation with real-world examples from the codebase
-- [ ] Create a comprehensive style guide for future development
+- ✅ Create a comprehensive style guide for future development

 ## CSS Architecture Migration Guide